ChowMeins/Hoyoverse-Daily-Check-In-Bot/README.md

 **Genshin Impact**, **Honkai: Star Rail**, and **Zenless Zone Zero** using **Playwright** and **Docker**.

-> ⚠️ Legacy Selenium version is available on the `selenium-legacy` branch.
+> ⚠️ A Selenium version is available on the `selenium-legacy` branch.

 ---